Codecademy/docs/content/cpp/concepts/math-functions/terms/asinh/asinh.md

 ---
-Title: 'asinh()'
+Title: "asinh()"
-Description: 'Returns the inverse hyperbolic sine of an angle given in radians.'
+Description: "Returns the inverse hyperbolic sine of an angle given in radians."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-c-plus-plus'
+  - "learn-c-plus-plus"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`asinh()`** function returns the inverse hyperbolic sine of an angle given in radians.